-- Analysing health information from a range of sources. - Take on responsibility for their own learning. - Engage and work collaboratively with others. - Develop communication, written and oral speaking skills.
+- Analysing health information from a range of sources - Take on responsibility for their own learning - Engage and work collaboratively with others - Develop communication, written and oral speaking skills

-TALENTED SPORT PROGRAM (TSP) - ELECTIVE UNIT BY APPLICATION
+TALENTED SPORTS PROGRAM (TSP) - ELECTIVE UNIT BY APPLICATION

 The Talented Sports Program is an application based, elective program that enables students who have a desire to compete at a high level in their chosen sport the chance to further develop their fitness and skills during class time.
 The program also caters for students' who have a passion for sport, health and fitness.
 There will be an element of connection with the students' representative team/local club, where aspects of outside school competition can be worked on during school time, such as, rehab and recovery, goal setting, data analysis and training methods.
+There is also a focus on sports training and competition, involving in-class training an competitive games based on popular sports such as AFL, basketball, netball and volleyball.
 Students will be expected to be meet standards and target areas with all other areas of school community life including, behavioural expectations, involvement in college carnivals and interschool sport teams.
 Topics covered will include sports psychology, fitness testing, data analysis, fitness components and training methods, musculoskeletal anatomy, recovery and rehabilitation.
-Students will also have the opportunity to attend excursions and incursions to the following; VIS - Victorian Institute of Sport Excursion and Incursion from VIS scholarship athletes, Personal Training session at F45 Chirnside Park, Elite/Professional Sporting Club environment visit, Local community facilities for training, recovery and rehab.
+Students will also have the opportunity to attend excursions and incursions to the following; VIS - Victorian Institute of Sport Excursion, Personal Training session at F45 Chirnside Park, Elite/Professional Sporting Club environment visit, Local community facilities for training, recovery and rehabilities.